 Supplying an initialization in the declaration of a local variable, or in a data statement, causes the variable to be located in static storage, so later invocations of the unit will see the last stored value from the previous invocation.
 This can be avoided by using executable statements to initialize local variables.

-6.22.2 Guidance to language users
+6.22.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.22.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.22.5.

 Favour explicit initialization in executable statements for objects of intrinsic type and default initialization for objects of derived type.
 When providing default initialization, provide default values for all components.